fanart-tv/fanartwiki/docs/General/fanart help.md

 # __Fanart Help__

 Fanart.tv has a lot of resources available to help with just about anything.

-Finding that information is another matter altogether.
-This tutorial should help you find that information so you can unlock the mysteries of the universe.
-Not really, but maybe you can find the answer to your fanart related question.
+Use this list to find the best place to get help.

 - __[DISCORD](fanart help.md#discord s- erver)__
 - __[TUTORIALS](fanart help.md#tutorials)__
 - __[FORUMS](fanart help.md#forums)__
 - __[OTHER](fanart help.md#other)__

+---

 ### __DISCORD SERVER__